Updated August 12, 2020

 Our partners across campus continue to provide you with a variety of support services.

-- W&M Libraries is working to expand ebook and subscription database offerings.
+- W&M Libraries has expanded ebook and subscription database offerings.
 Research librarians are available for remote appointments.
 Read more on the W&M Libraries website.

 - The Cohen Career Center is offering remote programming in addition to its usual online resources.
 Check out their extensive tips about interviewing, including a link to online platform Big Interview designed to help you prepare.
 They also offer general tips for graduate students on many career preparation topics.
 A&S graduate students are welcome to reach out directly to [[dlsnyder,Don Snyder]] (Sciences) and [[tmnations,Tonya Nations]] (humanities) for career advising.